fleschutz/PowerShell/Docs/VoiceControl.md

 Executing PowerShell Scripts by Voice
 =====================================
-Voice recognition and response (VRR) is so much fun and so comfortable.
-Just try it for yourself!
+Voice recognition and response (VRR) is so much fun and so comfortable!
+Just give it a try.

 🔧 Installation
 --------------
 1. Download and install *Serenade* from https://serenade.ai/ (Serenade is freely available for Linux, MacOS, and Windows).
-2. Download and install the *PowerShell Scripts*, then set the search path to it.
+2. Download and install the *PowerShell Scripts*, allow the script execution and set the search path to it (see the FAQ page).
 3. Execute: `./export-to-serenade.ps1 Computer` in the *PowerShell Scripts*, this creates a custom JavaScript file at `$HOME/.serenade/scripts/PowerShell.js` using the wake word 'Computer'.
 Recommended wake words with a high recognition rate are: "Alexa", "Bixby", "Computer", "James", or "Jarvis".
 In the following the wake word "Computer" is used.